ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ```

 The JSON-RPC method is labelled as `provider_authorization` and expects one or
-more objects each named after the pertinent ChainAgnostic namespace and each
+more objects each named after the scope of authorization:
-containing with three parameters:
+1. EITHER an entire ChainAgnostic [namespace][]
+2. OR a specific [CAIP-2][] in that namespace.

+Each object contains the following parameters:
-- chains - array of CAIP-2 compliant chainId's
+- chains - array of [CAIP-2][]-compliant `chainId`'s.
+This parameter MAY be
+  omitted if the chain scope is already given by the name of the object.
 - methods - array of JSON-RPC methods expected to be used during the session
 - events - array of JSON-RPC message/events expected to be emitted during the
   session